idaholab/EMRALD/emrald-docs/src/guide/Modeling/diagrams.md

 #### Key Points
   * PRA Basic Events are captured as events in the single state diagram states.
   * Events can be shared between different single state diagrams (common cause).
-  * Singel state diagrams are diagrams in which the simulation can only be in one of those states at any given time.
+  * Single state diagrams are diagrams in which the simulation can only be in one of those states at any given time.
   * Each State has a Boolean evaluation value, which can represent things like OK or Failed.

 #### System and Component Diagrams
   Two main types of single state diagrams are Component and System diagrams.
 A component diagram is a traditional single state diagram that can always be evaluated as a boolean depending on the active state.
 System diagrams function just like a component diagram, but with some unique characteristics, however both component and system diagrams are Single State Diagrams and have a boolean evaluation.<br>

-  A system a diagram only needs two states, an active and failed.
+  A system diagram only needs two states, an active and failed.
 The work is done using a "Component Logic" event that evaluates a model of the components for the system.
   See [Logic Tree](/guide/Modeling/logicTree.md) for more information.
   ![SampleSystemDiagram](/images/Modeling/diagrams/SampleSystemDiagram.png)
   In this example, the CCS system has two states, active and failed.
 The associated boolean logic tree is evaluated whenever a change is made and if the tree evaluates to a "0," it moves to the failed state.